EDUCATION

 Photos by Brandon Demrey

-Courses I Teach and Assist
+University Courses I Have Taught and Assisted

 Introduction to Dance - Dance Minors and Non-Majors